 There are numerous articles on the web claiming it is loaded with androgen, a substance that boosts testosterone levels, maintains your energy, and promotes well-being.
-Yogiadvisor touts it as anti-inflammatory and anti-aging, among many other beneficial qualities.
 Secrets of Longevity says “it gives a much needed growth and libido boost to almost all plants and animals that come in contact with it”.
-Many alternative health sites such as SurThrival, which calls it “a whole food source and a tonic medicine”, actually recommend that we consume it in one form or another.
+Many alternative health sites such as CUVISM MAGAZINE, which claims it as an antioxidant and anti-inflammatory, actually recommend that we consume it in one form or another.

 Plus, pine pollen is not the main culprit that causes itchy, watery eyes and runny noses.
 We blame allergies on this yellow coating because it is so visible but, according to WebMD, pine trees don’t deserve their bad reputation.
 Pine pollen is relatively heavy and falls to the ground. ”It doesn’t float in the air as long so it doesn’t provoke as strong an allergy attack.”